gabrielwoj/misc/stream_layouts/osu_stream_layout/README.md

 Now, move "osu!"'s window by holding Left Alt, then clicking and holding left-click, until the titlebar is no longer visible from the top, then let it go (the left-click button).
 You'll have to do this everytime you open osu!.

+Once done, you can click on AltSnap's tray icon to disable window dragging with Left Alt + Holding Left Click, so it won't interfere with gameplay if you use the mouse buttons and Alt to play.

 Instructions to set-up via OBS Studio:

 1- Right click on "Scenes" empty box and create one for "osu!";